José Semedo (footballer, born 1979)

-José Filipe Correia Semedo (born 26 December 1979) is a Cape Verdean former professional footballer who played as a forward.
+José Filipe Correia Semedo (born 26 December 1979) is a former professional footballer who played as a forward.
+Born in Portugal, he made two appearances for the Cape Verde national team scoring once.

 Club career

 Born in Lisbon, Portugal, Semedo started his senior career with local amateurs C.F.
 Benfica, signing for neighbouring Odivelas F.C. in 2001.
 After stellar performances with the latter in the third division (18 goals in 29 matches in the 2007–08 season), he attracted attention from Primeira Liga clubs, eventually joining Rio Ave FC.
 In his first appearance in the competition, on 24 August 2008, he scored in a 1–1 home draw against S.L.
 Benfica.

 Semedo moved to Cyprus in January 2009, teaming up with several Portuguese players at APOP Kinyras FC.
 In May 2010, after two solid campaigns – including 22 First Division goals in 2009–10, best in the competition – he stayed in the country with cup holders Apollon Limassol FC.

 On 7 September 2013, Semedo joined Albanian Superliga side KF Tirana on a free transfer.
 He made his debut for the club on 29 September, playing 55 minutes in a 2–0 away defeat to KF Teuta Durrës.
 He scored his first goal of the season four days later, in a 1–0 victory over KS Kastrioti in which his team returned to winning ways after three consecutive losses; late into the month, in another game that finished with the same scoreline, he netted against KF Bylis Ballsh at Selman Stërmasi Stadium.

 In December 2013, Semedo made his Albanian Cup debut with Tirana, appearing in a two-legged tie against KF Lushnja and featuring respectively 80 and 44 minutes in an eventual second round exit.
 He was released in the winter transfer window, scoring twice in 11 competitive appearances.